vrizo/ya-music-controls/README.md

 It works perfectly with the latest Firefox browser.

-It’s only available in Russian currently :ru:.
+It’s available in English :gb: and Russian :ru:.

 ## Packaged versions